AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-5.md

 <!--- ACP2E-25-->

 *  Administrators can now place an order on the Admin using the PayPal PayflowPro payment method.
-Previously, {{ site.data.var.ce }} displayed this error: `No such entity with cartId = 0`.
+Previously, Magento Open Source displayed this error: `No such entity with cartId = 0`.

 <!--- AC-2093-->